cloudian/hap-hsfs/README.md

 ## Installation

-Please follow INSTALL_SPARK for details.
+Please follow [Installation](https://github.com/cloudian/hap/wiki/Installation) on our wiki.

 ## Usage
 You can use hsfs protocol to access your files stored in Cloudian HyperStore as follows.
 If you have used s3n or s3a, then simply replace s3n/s3a with hsfs.